blakeanneberg/CCNA/textbook.md

 |  hostname(config-if)# | Interface | interface type number |
 |  hostname(config-vlan)#  | VLAN   | vlan number  |

-## Saving/Sotring Switch Configuration files
+## Saving/Storing Switch Configuration files
-- RAM: sometimes called DRAM dynamic random acccess memory used by switch for working storage, the running (active) confi file is stored here
+- RAM: sometimes called DRAM dynamic random access memory used by switch for working storage, the running (active) config file is stored here
-- Flash memory: either a chip inside the switch or a removable memory card, stores its Cisco IOS at boot by defualt, can be used to store any other files, including backup copies of config files
+- Flash memory: either a chip inside the switch or a removable memory card, stores its Cisco IOS at boot by default, can be used to store any other files, including backup copies of config files
-- ROM: Read only memory stores a bootstrap or boothelper program that is loaded when the swith powers on.
-Bootstrap program then finds the full Cisco IOS image and manags the process of loading Cisco IOS into RAM, at which Cisco IOS takes over operation of the switcho
+- ROM: Read only memory stores a bootstrap or boothelper program that is loaded when the switch powers on.
+Bootstrap program then finds the full Cisco IOS image and manages the process of loading Cisco IOS into RAM, at which Cisco IOS takes over operation of the switch
-- NVRAM: Nonvolatile RAM stores initial startup configration file that is used when the switch is first powered on and when the switch is reloaded.
+- NVRAM: Nonvolatile RAM stores initial startup configuration file that is used when the switch is first powered on and when the switch is reloaded.
 - `startup-config` stores initial config used anytime the switch reloads Cisco ios in NVRAM
 - `running-config` stores currently used config commands.
-This file changes dynamically when somone enters commands in conf mode in RAM, to save you have to copy the running-config file into NVRAM and overwrite the old startup-config file.
+This file changes dynamically when someone enters commands in config mode in RAM, to save you have to copy the running-config file into NVRAM and overwrite the old startup-config file.
-- `copy running-config startup-config` back ups the running config to the startup config file, overwriting the current startup config file with what is currently in the runing config file.
+- `copy running-config startup-config` back ups the running config to the startup config file, overwriting the current startup config file with what is currently in the running config file.
 - erase the startup-config file: `write erase` --> `erase startup-config` --> `erase nvram` and then clear out running-config file, simply erase startup-config file and then `reload` the switch and the running config will be empty at the end of the process

 STOPPED ON PAGE 111